dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 corresponds to the right-hand side wrapped in a lambda, which takes a `Unit` placeholder.
-The problem with this type and the design of FunLang is that in FunLang exceptions can be thrown and handled both inside pure computations and inside `IO` computations, which corresponds to two different monads stacks.
+The problem with this type and the design of FunLang is that in FunLang exceptions can be thrown and handled both inside pure computations and inside `IO` computations, which corresponds to two different monad stacks.
 So there are two possible types of computations that we need to pass to `catch_error` and none of those match the type above.
 As was presented in the previous chapter, a type of the argument to a function must satisfy the